regilero/regilero.github.com/_posts/2014-09-19-drupal-details_ofdrupal_sa_core_2014_003_dos.markdown

 So, you may think the issue is on the `file_exists` calls, as we will run several thousands of file_exists, searching for the first match if we set a hostname with a lot of subdomains.
 Strangely this is usually quite fast.

-The real issue is on `array_slice`, performing several thousands of inverted array_slice is *really very very slow*. the first ones are quite fast but the last steps are longer, and we will make several thousands of array_slice operations.
+The real issue is on `array_slice`, performing several thousands of inverted array_slice is *really very very slow*.
+The first ones are quite fast but the last steps are longer, and we will make several thousands of array_slice operations.

 {% highlight php %}
     <?php